Centenary celebration for Tagore's 1921 visit to Houston | Entertainment

 Centenary celebration for Tagore's 1921 visit to Houston

-The centenary celebration of Nobel Laureate Rabindranath Tagore's visit to Houston in February 1921 was held amidst freezing temperatures at the Tagore Grove Memorial at Ray Miller Park with a line-up of online presentations of Tagore's music and recitation.
+The centenary celebration of Nobel Laureate Rabindranath Tagore's visit here in February 1921 was held amidst freezing temperatures at the Tagore Grove memorial in Ray Miller Park on Saturday, followed by a virtual concert the next day with presentations of the poet's music and recitation.

-The celebration, organised by the Tagore Society of Houston TSH), was attended by Consul General of Houston Aseem Mahajan, a few invited guests and TSH members, keeping in mind the pandemic restrictions.
+The two-day event, organised by the Tagore Society of Houston TSH), was attended by Consul General of Houston Aseem Mahajan, a few invited guests and TSH members, keeping in mind the pandemic restrictions.

 The Tagore Grove Memorial has a life size bronze statue of Tagore unveiled in 2013 at Ray Miller Park located in the Energy Corridor.
 This is the sixth full figure statue of the poet erected outside his birth place, Kolkata, India, and first in the US.